Nuala Kennedy

 Nuala Kennedy (born 30 January 1977) is an Irish composer, singer, songwriter, and multi-instrumentalist.

 Career

-She grew up in Dundalk, County Louth, Ireland, where she played piano and flute in a local ceili band and studied classical piano at the Royal Irish Academy of Music.
+Kennedy grew up in Dundalk, County Louth, Ireland, where she played piano and flute in a local ceili band and studied classical piano at the Royal Irish Academy of Music.
 Dundalk is an area rich in mythology and musical heritage and has strong historical links to Scotland.
 This was to influence her later career when she moved at age eighteen to Edinburgh.

 In Edinburgh Nuala studied Design at Edinburgh College of Art and played regularly at sessions throughout the city.
 Nuala holds a post graduate diploma in Education from the University of Edinburgh and a Master of Music from Newcastle University.
 In late 2000 Nuala began playing alongside Kris Drever and Anna-Wendy Stevenson in a weekly Friday session at Sandy Bell's pub in Edinburgh.
 The trio became known as Fine Friday and toured in the UK, Europe and Australia, releasing two albums before disbanding.